kstasik/schema-tools/README.md

 ### Codegen options

 - `--nested-arrays-as-models` - some languages allow to create `Vec<HashMap<Vec<HashMap>>>>` / `[][][]int` inline types, some may need to create wrapping types for such cases
 - `--optional-and-nullable-as-models` - openapi allows to create two levels of "nullability", some languages doesnt distinguish between null and undefined.
-This option wrap all occurences of nullable and optional fields in separate types
+This option wrap all occurrences of nullable and optional fields in separate types
 - `--wrappers` - option to wrap mixed types (oneOf) to custom objects with custom deserialization logic
 - `-o <options>` - option to pass options (string or json) to all templates files ex. `-o 'name=ordersClient' -o 'usedEndpoints=["/orders", "/orders/{id}/items"]'`
 - `--format` - executes language formatter after code generation ex. `--format "gofmt -w"`